awehook/react-mindmap/README.md

-This is a web mindmap app using [blink-mind-react](https://github.com/awehook/blink-mind-react) library.
+This is a web mindmap app using [blink-mind](https://github.com/awehook/blink-mind) library.

 ### Online Demo

 [Demo](https://awehook.github.io/react-mindmap/)

+### Features

+1. Markdown editor for topic and topic notes.
+2. HotKey support.
+3. Reorganize the diagram by drag and drop.
+4. Multiple theme.
+5. Style customization.

 ### How to run
 ```